NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 - %N implies the N-th argument in the command sequence.
 - Arguments are separated by one space.
 - Arguments in double-quotes are treated as one argument from quote to quote, regardless of spacing.
-- [] around an argument implies that the argument is optional.
+- [] around an argument implies that the argument is optional. <i>Note</i>: If the brackets fall around multiple arguments without breaking (i.e. [%1 %2]), then those arguments are contingent upon each other and will require both to be present.

 ### CLS
 Clears the console screen.